Huey Johnson: Career as an environmentalist

 Some years later, Johnson connected with environmentalists in the Bay Area circles of Dick Raymond and Stewart Brand; Raymond and Brand had established the POINT Foundation.
+The Foundation sponsored a group of environmentalists, including Huey, to attend the United Nations Conference on the Human Environment in Stockholm, in 1972.
 After serving for two years on the Foundation's board, in 1973 Johnson developed the idea for the Trust for Public Land.
+Upon leaving the board, the Foundation provided Johnson some initial funds toward establishing the Trust.